josealexandre-mecai/img-processing-2022/README.md

 ### Image Features used as input in Machine Learning - Training Results

 The four tables below present the mean accuracy results of the 5-fold cross-validation training.
 The best model for each feature extraction method is highlighted in __bold__.
+Random Forest is the algorithm that most frequently produced better results, with 8 models being selected.
+We also have one Logistic Regression, one Support Vector Machines, one Decision Tree and one eXtreme Gradient Boosting.
+These selected models were used to train the datasets and then were used to predict the classes of a new set of un-seen images.

 #### Original image set
 |Model   | BRISK    | GLCM     | LBP      |